Is There a Herpes Vaccine?

 Getting treatment – it is important to seek treatment for herpes as soon as possible.
 Oral or genital herpes is most contagious during an outbreak.
-Treatment should ideally be started within five days of the infection appearing for it to be most effective.
+Treatment should ideally be started within the first 24 hours, and at least within the first five days of the infection appearing for it to be most effective.
 You can take antiviral medicine for an acute infection, this is sometimes also called episodic treatment.
 Herpes medication includes:

 How often do you need treatment? – a herpes infection always lies between a dormant phase, where it hibernates silently in your nerve cells and an ‘activating’ phase.
 When the virus is active it is called an outbreak, which causes noticeable symptoms.
 An outbreak will depend on how the virus is activated in your body.
 A course of treatment can also be prescribed on assessment from your doctor for certain times such as your honeymoon or during exams.